nicolalamacchia/pysay/README.md

 cowsay 3.03 by Tony Monroe should satisfy your curiosity (you can find it at:
 [http://www.nog.net/~tony/warez](https://web.archive.org/web/20131220090456/http://www.nog.net/~tony/warez)).

-This package contains the new cow file pyhton.cow.
+This package contains the new cow file python.cow.

  Installation
 --------------